hardyoyo/code4lib2021-workshop/exercise3/README.md

 # Exercise 3: Django
-### Let's make a database and import a backup from prod
+### Let's play with Django!

+Yes, I'm handing you a working environment, but I want to show you adding tooling.

 1. starting up
 ```
 cd exercise3
-# peek at the .lando.yml file, then...
+# review the .lando.yml file
 lando rebuild
 ```
-2.
+2. You're set for following the [Django tutorial](https://docs.djangoproject.com/en/3.0/intro/tutorial01/)
+3. Add tooling to restart the Django dev server
+4. Play with debugging
+  - set a breakpoint
+  - trigger that breakpoint
+  - explore a bit